What is endometriosis: causes to recognise

 -

-or thanks to effective integrated treatments, clinical remission of symptoms can be achieved even for long periods.
+or thanks to effective integrated treatments, clinical remission of symptoms can be achieved for long periods.

-⚠️ It is important to distinguish between the disappearance of symptoms and the disappearance of the disease : even in the absence of pain, silent lesions or adhesions may persist.
+⚠️ It is important to distinguish between disappearance of symptoms and disappearance of the disease: even in the absence of pain, silent lesions or adhesions may persist.

 Can endometriosis be eliminated?